Grow Well Guides

 Japonica Camellias

-Bred for the past 300 years, there are now many different varieties of camellia japonica.
+Bred for the past 300 years, there are now many different varieties of Camellia japonica.
 A slower growing variety which has large glossy leaves and larger flowers that come in many shapes and forms.
-Japonica Camellias flower from early winter to late spring and prefer to be grown in a shader spot in the garden.
+Japonica camellias flower from early winter to late spring and prefer to be grown in a shader spot in the garden.

 Sasanqua Camellias